IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 >Create a template file and save it

 ![IMAGE](images/1-1-3/1-1-3_011-templates2.png)
 >1.
-In File/Preferences, load the file you just created under Template File.
+In File/Preferences, place the path to the file you just created in the “Template File” field.
 Your template will serve as the starting point each time you create a new file.